About the Work

 Corsini understands sacred art as visual theology.
 His practice is informed by the conviction that belief is encountered before it is explained, and that the imagination must be formed if faith is to be sustained.
 For this reason, his work is not approached as personal expression, but as a responsibility toward the Church’s visual language and pastoral life.

 Each commission is developed through theological discernment, collaboration with clergy and leadership, and careful integration into the worship space.
-These works are conceived as formation projects rather than decorative objects, intended to support prayer, reverence, and continuity across generations.
+These works are conceived as formation projects rather than decorative objects, intended to support prayer, worship, and continuity across generations.

 “In beautiful things, God is known not only by reason but by delight.”